Skip to content

 1. Who are you? — Requester identity, proven by Ed25519 signature over a domain-bound key

-3. Who authorized you? — Delegation chain from a principal (organization, user, upstream agent) via Biscuit tokens that can be attenuated without round-tripping to the issuer
+3. Who authorized you? — Delegation chain from a principal (organization, user, upstream agent) via holder-bound JWTs that can be narrowed without round-tripping to the issuer

 Every RAMP request carries a Requester message that identifies who is making the request.